 The Security Council Informal Experts Group on Women, Peace and Security (IEG) was called for in Security Council resolution 2242 (2015), and since 2016 provides a space for regular consultations between Council experts and the United Nations on urgent concerns regarding women, peace, and security in country-specific situations.
 It aims at improving the flow of information and analysis to the Council on situations on its agenda, and sharpening the focus and specificity of Council deliberations, oversight, and actions, including by its subsidiary bodies.

-Since 2016, the IEG has held meetings on the situations in Afghanistan, Central African Republic, Iraq, Mali and the broader Sahel region, Yemen, the Lake Chad Basin, Libya, and the Democratic Republic of Congo, as well as a thematic meeting with women protection advisers in peace operations.
-Download the background notes and summaries for each of these meetings (ZIP archive, 6MB).
+Since 2016, the IEG has held meetings on the situations in Afghanistan, Central African Republic, Iraq, Mali and the broader Sahel region, Yemen, the Lake Chad Basin, Libya, the Democratic Republic of Congo, and South Sudan, as well as a thematic meeting with women protection advisers in peace operations.
+Download the background notes and summaries for each of these meetings (ZIP archive, 8MB).

 For more information about the purpose, structure, and format of the IEG, please refer to the official “Guidelines for the Informal Expert Group on Women and Peace and Security”.